LuxoftSDL/sdl_core_guides/docs/Developer Documentation/Logger/index.md

 `Logger` interface is implemented by `SDLLoggerImpl`.

-SDLLoggerImpl use message loop thread to proxy loggin message to thard party (external) logger.
+`SDLLoggerImpl` use message loop thread to proxy log messages to third party (external) logger.
-SDLLoggerImpl owns `ExternalLogger` and controlls it's life cycle.
+`SDLLoggerImpl` owns `ExternalLogger` and controls it's lifetime.
-SDLLoggerImpl provide implementation of the singleton pattern.
+`SDLLoggerImpl` provides implementation of the singleton pattern.

 ### Message loop thread in SDLLogger

-Message loop thread is needed to avoid significant performance degradation in run time is logging calls are blocking calls and takes to much time.
+Message loop thread is needed to avoid significant performance degradation in run time as logging calls are blocking calls and might take too much time.
-`SDLLoggerImpl::PushLog` is non blocking call.
-It will put log message in to the queue and exit immediately
+`SDLLoggerImpl::PushLog` is non a blocking call.
+It will put the log message into the queue and returns immediately

-If `ExternalLogger` supports non blocking threaded logging, minor changes in SDLLogger are required : `SDLLoggerImpl::PushLog` should be reimplemented to use `ExternalLogger::ForceLog()` directly.
+If `ExternalLogger` supports non blocking threaded logging, minor changes in `SDLLogger` are required : `SDLLoggerImpl::PushLog` should be reimplemented to use `ExternalLogger::ForceLog()` directly.

 ## Logger singleton